tiaguinho/cli-bud/README.md

 ### Step 2

-With the binary installed, run `cb set-token OPENAI_TOKEN`.
+With the binary installed, run `cli-bud set-token OPENAI_TOKEN`.
 This will save the OpenAI token to be used in all requests.

 **note:** If you are a company and want to embed your OpenAI token on the CLI, please reach me at hello [at] ttemporin [dot] dev.